 Attend a Free Music Concert in Deep Ellum

-If you’re a music lover, you’ll feel right at home in Deep Ellum, one of Dallas’s most historic and culturally rich neighborhoods.
-Once a bustling hub for African-American and European immigrant communities, Deep Ellum is now famed for its vibrant street murals, eclectic bars, and thriving live music scene.
-Wander through streets adorned with colorful murals, grab a bite at local favorites like Pecan Lodge (their smokehouse nachos are a must-try), and check out the lively happenings of the district’s entertainment venues.
+If you’re a music lover looking for some fun things, you’ll feel right at home in Deep Ellum, one of Dallas’s most historic and culturally rich neighborhoods.
+Deep Ellum is known for its street murals, eclectic bars, and thriving live music scene.

 Almost any night, you’ll find free live music performances at iconic venues like Club Dada, The Bomb Factory, and Trees—offering everything from local indie acts to high-energy rock bands.
-To catch the latest concerts and happenings, check out Deep Ellum’s event calendar and get ready to dance the night away without spending a dime.
+To catch the latest concerts and happenings, check out Deep Ellum’s event calendar.

 Houston